vinthegreat84/geochemistry/cws/README.md

 * **Bivariate plot:** Bivariate plot between oxide and/or weathering index with variable-based marker size, linear/non-linear trendline & axes, and marginal distribution.
 * **Trivariate plot:** Trivariate plot between oxide and/or weathering index with variable-based marker size and linear/non-linear trendline & axes.
 * **Compositional space diagram**: Compositional space diagrams including A - CN - K compositional space diagram after [**Nesbitt and Young, 1982**](https://doi.org/10.1038/299715a0); A - CNK - FM compositional space diagram after [**Nesbitt and Young, 1989**](https://doi.org/10.1086/629290) and M - F - W compositional space diagram after [**Ohta and Arai, 2007**](https://doi.org/10.1016/j.chemgeo.2007.02.017).
-* **Boxplot, Scatter matrix, Correlation matrix and Heatmap**: Boxplot, Scatter matrix, Correlation matrix and Heatmap of chemical weathering indices and proxies.
+* **Sunburst plot, Histogram, Boxplot, Scatter matrix, Correlation matrix and Heatmap:** Sunburst plot, Histogram, Boxplot, Scatter matrix, Correlation matrix and Heatmap of chemical weathering indices and weathering proxies.

 A running version of the app can be accessed at https://tinyurl.com/sedweather.
 The app may run slowly when accessing it.
 This is due to the hosting and should not affect functionality.